Out of Stock! German Broadsword

 Out of Stock!

-One of the more decorative cut-and-thrust swords of history, this weapon originally hails from southern Germany.
-Weapons like it were common in the 15th and 16th century.
+One of the more decorative cut-and-thrust swords of history, this sword originally hails from southern Germany.
+Swords like it were common in the 15th and 16th century.

 |Overall Length: ||44 inches

 The sword is shipped with an unsharpened blade, but the blade may be sharpened.